DevHyperCoder/alpc/README.md

 - Convert A..Z to ALPHA..ZULU
 - Convert 0..9 to ZERO..NINER
 - Convert only Uppercase letters to phonetics. (`-l` to convert lowercase as well)
+- Clean output (Command line flag to add verbosity)

 ## TODO
-- Cleaner output.
-(Command line flag to add verbosity)
-- Man page and/or `--help` argument.
+- Man page